NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/analysis_archive/_index.md

 weight: 3
 ---

-Anchore Engine is a data intensive system.
+Nextlinux Engine is a data intensive system.
 Storage consumption grows with the number of images analyzed, which leaves the following options for storage management:

 1. Over-provisioning storage significantly